 Alongside the formal curriculum students have the opportunity to take part in a wide enrichment offer to support their whole development.
-This includes work experience for all in year 10; Reading Marathon- 26 articles in Year 10; support in exam preparation; Sports Day and Futures provision.
-Students will also have the opportunity to engage with many activities to develop their wider knowledge and cultural experiences through engaging with speakers; debates and visits.
+This includes work experience for all in year 10; support in exam preparation, Sports Day and Futures provision.
+Students will also have the opportunity to engage in many activities to develop their wider knowledge and cultural experiences through engaging with speakers; debates and visits.